Keeping track of billable hours and billing clients for your time is an important aspect of running a consulting firm.

 - Include the word “invoice” in your header so that clients can see what the document is about at a glance.

 You’ll need a space on your invoices below the header to fill in the client’s contact information.
-On every bill you create, double-check that the correct point of contact is listed.
+Double-check that the correct point of contact is listed on every bill you create.

 If your clients are larger corporations, your invoicing contact will most likely be someone from the billing department rather than your regular business contact.
 Taking the time to double-check the billing contact can help you get paid for your services more quickly.